jesse-wei/COMP311-circuits/README.md

   - All Sum bits are 0, as we might expect, but why is `FlagC=1`?
     - What's going on under the hood is `0b1000 - 0b1000 = 0b1000 + 0b0111 + 1`.
     - But note that `0b1000 + 0b0111 = 0b1111`.
       - If we add a number to its own inverse, then the result is always all `1`'s.
-    - Then when `A == B`, the carry in `1` from 2's complement will always ripple through to the MSB carry out position and set all Sum bits to 0.
+    - Then when `A == B`, the carry in `1` from 2's complement will always ripple through to the MSB carry out position and set all Sum bits to 0 along the way.
       - This sets `FlagC=1` and `FlagZ=1`.
-    - Unlike the addition example where `FlagC` could be seen as `S[4]` (which isn't stored in the 4-bit Sum register), it doesn't make any sense to think of `FlagC` as `S[4]` here.
+    - Unlike the addition example where `FlagC` could be seen as `S[4]` (which isn't stored in the 4-bit Sum register!), it doesn't make any sense to think of `FlagC` as `S[4]` here.

 ### Flags

 - Why do we need the flags?
 Well, if you're in COMP311, the SAP instructions `JC` and `JZ` are a huge part of the class and will be the bane of your existence if you don't understand these concepts.
-- But beyond that, to evaluate boolean expressions, the program checks flags resulting from ALU subtraction, just as we're about to do here.
+- But beyond that, programs evaluate boolean expressions by checking flags resulting from ALU subtraction, just as we're about to do here.
 - Again, note that in the adder-subtractor, `FlagC` and `FlagZ` are determined the same way for both addition and subtraction since they occur in the same circuit.
   - `FlagC` is 1 if the MSB produced a carry out, 0 otherwise.
   - `FlagZ` $=\overline{S_3+S_2+S_1+S_0}$